How to Engage Your Employees in Embracing Change…Meet People Where They Are

 One of those adjustments was to revise the company’s communications about its strategy.
 The existing strategy was described in relatively granular terms.
 Over the course of several months, a committee of leaders worked to distill the strategy down and to express it in a much more succinct way that would be instantly clear and memorable.

 The internal communications team made a conscious decision not to hype or oversell the updated strategy.
-Employees, they found, were getting into a productive groove, and might be unsettled by a major overhaul.
+Employees were getting into a productive groove, and might be unsettled by a major overhaul.
 A lighter touch, they concluded, would be more credible.

 So the launch was what could be called, “Change Management Light”.
 It celebrated the existing strategy and the employees around the world who had helped make it successful, and presented the updated strategy as a refresh of its presentation – simpler, more accessible and more memorable.
 In particular, the refined expression of the strategy’s objective and goal helped crystallize the company’s vision and made it easier for employees to engage in it.